addthis/fluxthis.io/docs/router.md

  - `setReactElement(ReactElement, props: object)`
      - Sets the react element in the RouterStore with the given props
      - `ReactElement` - react element that will be passed to your Router controller view
-     - 'props' - optional props to be passed to your Router controller view as state
+     - `props` - optional props to be passed to your Router controller view as state

 ### Register Routes & Middleware